 Bridge to Enter Advanced Mathematics (BEAM) helps underserved New York City students with talent in math enter a realistic pathway towards becoming scientists, mathematicians, engineers, and programmers.

-BEAM's current programs provide comprehensive support from the summer after 6th grade through to high school graduation.
-We offer summer programs following 6th and 7th grade, Saturday classes during 8th grade and high school, as well as year-round support and guidance for older students to apply to other opportunities (high schools, summer programs, and colleges).
+BEAM's current programs provide comprehensive support from the summer after 6th grade through to college graduation.
+We offer summer programs following 6th and 7th grade, Saturday classes during 8th grade and high school, as well as year-round coaching and support for older students to apply to other opportunities (high schools, summer programs, colleges, and internships).
 In addition to teaching academic content, bringing students into an intellectual community is a key part of our mission and all of our work is designed around that goal.